 Finally, the research findings suggest that gay men may not be aware of other ways to become parents other than sperm donation (e.g. surrogacy, fostering, co-parenting, adoption).
 Whilst sperm donation does not directly lead to parenting, some participants spoke about donating as a way to fulfil their reproductive desires.
 Practitioners may think about being involved in public awareness campaigns to highlight the range of parenting relations that gay men can be engaged in, so that gay men do not donate sperm because they think that’s the only way they can have a child.

-Applications of research findings for (intending) parents and families
+Applications of research findings for (intending) sperm donors and recipients

 The research findings highlight a number of important issues relating to sperm donors and intending sperm donors that people seeking donor sperm need to consider.
 The findings showed that donors often spoke about the importance of their own genetic material, including in terms of wanting to leave something behind in the world, being responsible for their genetic material (and thus having responsibility for the needs of children and recipients) and viewing their genetic material as a gift to others.
 These findings highlight that the importance of genetic material to donors should be considered by recipients, as it is likely to impact on motivations to donate as well as how any potential contact after a child is born may be negotiated.